How long is the program?

 How do you choose the performances we see?

-It’s easier to choose interesting work when you are familiar with the venues and can recognize award-winning companies and performers from earlier years.
-We will see some performances at the International Edinburgh Festival: these heavily subsidized performances have high production values and often sell out early.
-On the fringe, I look for new writing and socially relevant work in a variety of genres: physical theatre, political theatre, comedy, site-specific or immersive theatre, docu-drama, puppetry, and international performances.
+We usually see two performances at the the International Edinburgh Festival: these heavily subsidized performances have high production values, are more expensive, and often sell out early.
+On the Fringe, Jenny looks for new writing and socially relevant work in a variety of genres: physical theatre, political theatre, comedy, site-specific or immersive theatre, docu-drama, puppetry, and international performances.
+Student productions are avoided; international work is preferred over performances coming from the U.S.

 What kind of activities do you recommend while in Edinburgh?